aijaz/aijaz/README.md

 - For about the past ten years I've been the developer and designer behind the [Qur'an Memorizer][qm] iOS App.
-- I recently wrote [QuranReflect][qr] iOS app, which is still very much a work in progress.
+- I recently wrote the [QuranReflect][qr] iOS app, which is still very much a work in progress.
 - I'm also a community organizer and volunteer as head of security at my local mosque.
 In that capacity I also manage two additional blogs:
     + [MasjidDefense][md]
     + [The Reluctant Gun Owner][rg].